BardisRenos/QnR/README.md

 ---

-### 10. Unit & Integration Tests
+### 11. Unit & Integration Tests

 The application includes both **unit tests** for individual methods and **integration tests** for testing the complete system.
-It uses **Docker containers** for integration testing, ensuring that all components (e.g., PostgreSQL, Redis) are properly tested in isolation and together as part of the integration process.
+It uses **Docker containers** for integration testing, ensuring that all components are properly tested in isolation and together as part of the integration process.

 ---